Laurel

 A decimal literal.

 Assignment to one or more targets.
-Multiple targets are only allowed when the value is a StaticCall to a procedure with multiple outputs.
+Multiple targets are only supported with identifier targets and a call as the RHS.

 Update a field on a pure (value) type, producing a new value.